Conversations with Shawn Woo

 At the start of every project, the entire team and client would have a kick-off meeting, where we discuss and come to an agreement with the client on the project scope, the key milestones, and the end deliverable that is to be presented.
 The team will then sit together to determine the work that will need to be completed prior to each milestone, and that will broadly serve as the roadmap on how the study will proceed.
 This allows us to be target-oriented, but also gives us the opportunity to do ‘look-aheads’; to give us a sense of how much flexibility we have to either push or bring forward key workstreams based on how the project develops.
 At this point, the team also parcels out which member is to work on which sub workstreams, with thought going behind which consultants are best-placed to deliver on that workstream, be it topical expertise or seniority.

 With that as the anchor, that means that our day-to-day is highly dependent on what we have planned out and the stage of the project.
 At the earlier phases, we may be more focused on data-gathering, but towards the end, it's more on refining the messaging of our presentation material.
-But this is highly dependent on the project type – strategy has a different cadence when compared to an implementation project.
+This is highly dependent on the project type – strategy has a different cadence when compared to an implementation project.

 Tangibly, this means that we begin the day with a short morning team check-in (the timing is determined by the team and the working team’s calendar, but it can start from as early as 7am to as late as even 11am), where the engagement manager has a team roll call, with each member spending 5 minutes to list their key objectives for the day, and they can range from number crunching on excel, to running a workshop with the clients.
 At the end of the day, we may have a check-out meeting where we quickly update the team on the progress of the items that we listed during the check-in.
 This continues daily for the duration of the project.